 The difference is that while P2P lending is generally only for people with good to excellent credit, CurrencyFair is available to anybody with a bank account or anyone who knows someone with a bank account.

 CurrencyFair: A Lowcost Option

 The majority of credit card issuers charge a currency exchange fee, ranging from 3% to 5% for every purchase you make with your credit card.
-Travelling abroad can get expensive fast, which is why you should always travel with a card that doesn’t charge foreign transfer fees.
+Traveling abroad can get expensive fast, which is why you should always travel with a card that doesn’t charge foreign transfer fees.